School Daze (soundtrack)

-School Daze: Original Soundtrack Album is the music soundtrack album to Spike Lee's 1988 film School Daze.
+School Daze: Original Motion Picture Soundtrack is the music soundtrack album to Spike Lee's 1988 film School Daze.
 The soundtrack peaked at number 14 on the Billboard Top R&B Albums chart.
 The soundtrack features the songs "Da Butt" by E.U. and "Be Alone Tonight" which features Tisha Campbell.
 "Da Butt" became a number-one R&B/pop hit on the Billboard R&B Singles chart and peaked at number 35 on the Billboard Hot 100.